Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 [ Return to text ][ Return to text ]federal work, undertaking or business means any work, undertaking or business that is within the legislative authority of Parliament, including, without restricting the generality of the foregoing,

-- (a) a work, undertaking or business operated or carried on for or in connection with navigation and shipping, whether inland or maritime, including the operation of ships and transportation by ship anywhere in Canada,
+- a work, undertaking or business operated or carried on for or in connection with navigation and shipping, whether inland or maritime, including the operation of ships and transportation by ship anywhere in Canada,

-- (b) a railway, canal, telegraph or other work or undertaking connecting any province with any other province, or extending beyond the limits of a province,
+- a railway, canal, telegraph or other work or undertaking connecting any province with any other province, or extending beyond the limits of a province,

-- (c) a line of ships connecting a province with any other province, or extending beyond the limits of a province,
+- a line of ships connecting a province with any other province, or extending beyond the limits of a province,

-- (d) a ferry between any province and any other province or between any province and any country other than Canada,
+- a ferry between any province and any other province or between any province and any country other than Canada,

-- (f) a radio broadcasting station,
+- a radio broadcasting station,

-- (g) a bank or an authorized foreign bank within the meaning of section 2 of the Bank Act,
+- a bank or an authorized foreign bank within the meaning of section 2 of the Bank Act,

-- (h) a work or undertaking that, although wholly situated within a province, is before or after its execution declared by Parliament to be for the general advantage of Canada or for the advantage of two or more of the provinces,
+- a work or undertaking that, although wholly situated within a province, is before or after its execution declared by Parliament to be for the general advantage of Canada or for the advantage of two or more of the provinces,

-- (i) a work, undertaking or business outside the exclusive legislative authority of the legislatures of the provinces, and
+- a work, undertaking or business outside the exclusive legislative authority of the legislatures of the provinces, and

-- (j) a work, undertaking or activity in respect of which federal laws within the meaning of section 2 of the Oceans Act apply pursuant to section 20 of that Act and any regulations made pursuant to paragraph 26(1)(k) of that Act.
+- a work, undertaking or activity in respect of which federal laws within the meaning of section 2 of the Oceans Act apply pursuant to section 20 of that Act and any regulations made pursuant to paragraph 26(1)(k) of that Act.

 In Quebec, federally regulated private businesses can voluntarily obtain a francization certificate from the Office québécois de la langue française.
 The official‑languages reform proposal noted that nearly 40% of businesses with 50 or more employees hold such a certificate.
-These businesses include some of the major banks (e.g., National Bank, Royal Bank and Scotiabank) and large telecommunications companies (e.g., Bell Canada, Videotron and Rogers).
-Some financial institutions with headquarters in Quebec, such as the Bank of Montreal, do not hold a francization certificate.

-[ Return to text ][ Return to text ](1) Every person who, without lawful excuse, contravenes an Act of Parliament by intentionally doing anything that it forbids or by intentionally omitting to do anything that it requires to be done is, unless a punishment is expressly provided by law, guilty of
+- 126(1) Every person who, without lawful excuse, contravenes an Act of Parliament by intentionally doing anything that it forbids or by intentionally omitting to do anything that it requires to be done is, unless a punishment is expressly provided by law, guilty of

-- (a) an indictable offence and liable to imprisonment for a term of not more than two years; or
+- an indictable offence and liable to imprisonment for a term of not more than two years; or

-- (b) an offence punishable on summary conviction.
+- an offence punishable on summary conviction.

-(2) Any proceedings in respect of a contravention of or conspiracy to contravene an Act mentioned in subsection (1), other than this Act, may be instituted at the instance of the Government of Canada and conducted by or on behalf of that Government.
+- (2) Any proceedings in respect of a contravention of or conspiracy to contravene an Act mentioned in subsection (1), other than this Act, may be instituted at the instance of the Government of Canada and conducted by or on behalf of that Government.

 [ Return to text ]This bill was preceded by Bill C‑10, which died on the Order Paper at committee stage in the Senate.
 See Bill C‑10, An Act to amend the Broadcasting Act and to make related and consequential amendments to other Acts, 43rd Parliament, 2nd Session.

-[ Return to text ]
+[ Return to text ]© Library of Parliament